-In his 35 year broadcasting career, Herman has served as EVP, Eastern Region (2003-2007); Director of News Programming for KYW-TV and KYW-AM in Philadelphia (1992-1993); News Director of KYW-TV (NBC), Philadelphia (1990-1992); Program Director of WMAQ-AM in Chicago (1988-1990) and Program Director at KYW-AM in Philadelphia (1985-1988).
-He began his career at WINS in 1978 and then ascended through the ranks serving as Unit Manager in 1981, Assistant News Director in 1982 and News Director from 1983-1985.
+During his nearly 40 year broadcasting career, Herman has also worked as Director of News Programming for KYW-TV and KYW-AM in Philadelphia (1992-93); News Director of KYW-TV (NBC), Philadelphia (1990-92); Program Director of WMAQ-AM in Chicago (1988-90) and Program Director at KYW-AM in Philadelphia (1985-88).
+He began his career at 1010 WINS in 1978 and then ascended through the ranks serving as Unit Manager in 1981, Assistant News Director in 1982 and News Director from 1983-85.

-Herman is currently the Immediate Past Chairman of The Radio Advertising Bureau (RAB) and an active Board Member of The International Radio and Television Society Foundation; iBiquity Digital Corporation and The Ad Council.
+Herman is currently the Immediate Past Chairman of the Radio Advertising Bureau (RAB) and an active Board Member of the International Radio and Television Society Foundation; iBiquity Digital Corporation and The Ad Council.
 He is also a Past-President of the Associated Press National Broadcasting Advisory Board and a Past-Chairman of the New York Market Radio Association.

-Herman is a graduate of Brooklyn College of The City University of New York with a BA degree in Television & Radio and resides in New Jersey with his wife.
+He is a graduate of Brooklyn College of The City University of New York with a degree in television and radio, and he was recently elected to the Board of Trustees of his alma mater.
+Herman also was named “Alumnus of the Year” on 2002.

 Herman resides in New Jersey with his wife.